d35ha/xObf/README.md

 This is straightforward:
 * Create new section to hold the de-obfuscation blocks
 * Recursively disassemble all of the possible branches
-* Replace long instruction with a `call` to the appropriate block
+* Replace long instructions with a `call` to the appropriate block
 * Each block will decode/write/execute/clear the instruction at runtime

 # Impact